alex-platonov/tech_analysis/README.md

 ## Step 2.
 Chart patterns and technical indicators
 As stated above: Technical analysis is the use of charts and technical indicators to identify trading signals and price patterns so an investigative attempt will be made using the most common indicators.
 UPDATE: so it took me over 2 months to whip this one into shape.
+UPDATE2: unfortunately this notebook seems to be too heavy for Streamlit cloud implementation.
+If you still wish to make it interactive - please use 02_patterns_and_indicators.py (it is already preconfigured for Streamlit rollout)

 ![image](https://github.com/alex-platonov/tech_analysis/assets/154932143/086c5f92-3475-4fde-a972-381a88782033)

 In this step, we shall attempt to discover a whole plethora of technical strategies: